There is nothing worse than to see a stain on your prized wood surface.

 Try this method which requires next to no skill and with tools you probably have around your house already!
 This instructable will work with fresh or even really old stains!

-Step 4: Place fabric and iron over the stain.
+Place the fabric and the barely warm iron over the stain.

 The fabric disperses the heat evenly and gently over a large surface reducing hotspots.